All Episodes

 What are you doing talking like that?

-State of the Union CNN Jake Tapper talking to Crazy Bernie on Sunday morning, said you've been calling for a revolution.
+State of the Union CNN Jake Tapper talking to Crazy Bernie on Sunday morning said, You've been calling for a revolution.

-Clearly I favor her opponent.
+Clearly, I favor her opponent.

 His views are much closer to mine than is Wasserman Schultz's.

-Crazy Bernie doesn't like Debbie Blabbermouth.
+Look, you can understand why Crazy Bernie doesn't like Debbie Blabbermouth.

-He should have piped up about this month ago.
+I have to tell you, though, he should have piped up about this months ago.

 He should have figured out what was happening when they're scheduling debates on Saturday night.

-Nobody's gonna watch him.
+Nobody's going to watch him.

 It's all part of the Hillary coronation.